bennyhuo/KotlinBlogTranslation/original/Kotlin M13 is out!.md

 * the default visibility (no modifier) is changed from internal to public,
 * we finally enabled the checks that reject usages of internal declarations outside a module.

-This may seem controversial that we chose public as default visibility.
-Kotlin being a type-safe language, choosing the safest option, private, by default may seem more logical.
+This may seem controversial that we chose <code>public</code> as default visibility.
+Kotlin being a type-safe language, choosing the safest option, <code>private</code>, by default may seem more logical.
 And we totally realize there are valid arguments in favour of this default.
 But Kotlin is also a pragmatic language.
-I’ll try to explain briefly why we believe public is the right default.
+I’ll try to explain briefly why we believe <code>public</code> is the right default.
-In real Java code bases (where public/private decisions are taken explicitly), public occurs a lot more often than private (2.5 to 5 times more often in the code bases that we examined, including Kotlin compiler and IntelliJ IDEA).
-This means that we’d make people write public all over the place to implement their designs, that would make Kotlin a lot more ceremonial, and we’d lose some of the precious ground won from Java in terms of brevity.
-In our experience explicit public breaks the flow of many DSLs and very often — of primary constructors.
+In real Java code bases (where public/private decisions are taken explicitly), <code>public</code> occurs a lot more often than <code>private</code> (2.5 to 5 times more often in the code bases that we examined,  [including Kotlin compiler and IntelliJ IDEA](https://youtrack.jetbrains.com/issue/KT-3240#comment=27-1110881) ).
+This means that we’d make people write <code>public</code> all over the place to implement their designs, that would make Kotlin a lot more ceremonial, and we’d lose some of the precious ground won from Java in terms of brevity.
+In our experience explicit <code>public</code> breaks the flow of many DSLs and very often — of primary constructors.
 So we decided to use it by default to keep our code clean.
-NOTE: internal remains supported, but now you need to specify it explicitly.
+<strong>NOTE</strong>: <code>internal</code> remains supported, but now you need to specify it explicitly.
 ### Miscellaneous changes